rickjfp/health-analytics-sample/README.md

 # health-analytics-sample
-* sample workflow from data import to tableau dashboard output
+* provider-example (2025): example of specialty provider data insights and discussion around infrastructure strategy.
+* generic-example (2021): walk through of a generic analytics pipeline, from raw data to dashboards with discussion about each step.

-* download files to review case study
+*Download files to review case studies*